Skip to content

 On average, Antarctic males weigh 112 tonnes, and females weigh 130 tonnes.

-If you are looking for information about some fun facts, below is the list of 10 facts about Blue Whales:
+If you are looking for information about some fun facts, below is a list of 10 facts about Blue Whales:

 10. Hippos are closest living relative to whales